Albanian premier hits out at ‘disgraceful’ Braverman attack on migrants

 Edi Rama, who is in Britain for talks with Rishi Sunak, said the row which erupted at the end of last year marked “a very low point” in relations but that he believes there is now a will to overcome their differences.

-Mr Sunak is looking to Albania for assistance in tackling the issue of migrant small boats crossing the Channel following an upsurge in migrants from the country seeking to enter the UK.
+The Prime Minister is looking forward to “constructive discussions” with Mr Rama, Downing Street said, as he seeks assistance in tackling the issue of migrant small boats crossing the Channel following an upsurge in migrants from the country seeking to enter the UK.

+Mr Sunak has always maintained a “factual, fair and compassionate” tone on the issue, his spokesman insisted.

 It sparked a diplomatic row when Ms Braverman referred to “Albanian criminals” in Commons exchanges on the issue with Labour.